 EMI Troubleshooting: How to Fix EMC Issues

 Electromagnetic interference (EMI) issues are common in spaces where large amounts of electrical devices interact with one another.
-Units, circuits and wires can never completely contain electricity, which can create electromagnetic compatibility (EMC) problems.
+Units, circuits, and wires can never completely contain electricity, creating electromagnetic compatibility (EMC) problems.
 Unfortunately, this means EMI can be tricky to attribute to a specific source and solve.

 The number of variables involved can seem daunting.
-An interference issue could be the result of a single problem or several, making identifying sources of EMI more difficult.
+An interference issue could result from a single problem or several, making identifying sources of EMI more difficult.
 On top of that, there isn't any one way to quickly pinpoint where your issue lies.

 But, if you stick to a proven method of investigation and follow the steps in order, you can narrow the possibilities and identify the culprit.
 This EMI troubleshooting guide will walk you through EMI and EMC testing basics and provide a systematic process for you to follow.